aibots-team/aigc-lightning/docs/source-pytorch/guides/data.rst

     # {'a': [batch_from_dl_1, batch_from_dl_2], 'b': [batch_from_dl_3, batch_from_dl_4]}
     return {"a": [dl1, dl2], "b": [dl3, dl4]}

-Lightning takes care of collating the batches from multiple iterables based on a "mode".
+Lightning automatically collates the batches from multiple iterables based on a "mode".
 This is done with our :class:`~lightning.pytorch.utilities.CombinedLoader` class.
 The list of modes available can be found in :paramref:`~lightning.pytorch.utilities.combined_loader.CombinedLoader.mode`.

-By default, during training, the ``"max_size_cycle"`` mode is used.
+By default, the ``"max_size_cycle"`` mode is used during training and the ``"sequential"`` mode is used during validation, testing, and prediction.
-During validation/test/predict the ``sequential`` mode is used.
-To choose a different mode, you can use the :class:`~lightning.pytorch.utilities.CombinedLoader` directly:
+To choose a different mode, you can use the :class:`~lightning.pytorch.utilities.CombinedLoader` class directly with your mode of choice:

 .. code-block:: python